LaurelineLogiaco/lab_compneuroCUAnschutz/projects/index.md

   [//]: # tooltip: Software, datasets, and more
 ---

-Our efforts to advance the understanding of how the brain controls movement through computational approaches follow a few main research directions.
+Our efforts to advance the understanding of how the brain controls behavior follow a few main research directions that emphasize a computational approach.
 You can learn more about each of them by clicking on the links below.

 {% capture text %}